brudson/SMTP-Email/README.md

 7. Hit the blue send button and check your email (should take 5 to 10 seconds to finish)

-example POJO to use in Postman:
+example JSON to use in Postman:

 {
 "recipientAddresses":["someone@something.com", "someoneElse@somethingElse.com],